cf-sewe/cplace-cssc-operator/README.md

 Params:

 - release: cplace release the snapshot was created with.
-- limit: retrieve only specified number of snapshots (default 10)
+- limit: retrieve only a specified number of snapshots (default 10)
 - offset: 0

 > `POST /instances/{instanceId}/snapshots`